Fire and Rescue

 Notice to all Springville Residents

-Fireworks are restricted starting at Main Street at 1400 North up through Millpond Drive, east on 400 North and winding its way over to 1300 East and up Canyon Road, including both sides of Canyon Road from 2450 East to the city limits.
+Starting at Main Street and 1400 North, east up through Millpond Dr.; east on 400 North and winding its way over to 1300 East and up Canyon road to 2450 East, including all areas east of 2400 East to the City limits.

-We encourage all those in the restricted area to take their families and fireworks to any of the city parks outside the banned area to set off your fireworks.
+We encourage all in restricted areas to take their families to any of the city parks outside the banned area to set off fireworks.

 Henry L. Clinton, Chief

 The State of Utah controls the purchasing and use of fireworks in all areas of Utah.
 The code allows for the use two days before, on the day of, and one day after the 4th of July and July 24th holidays.
 Here is the code section: 53-7-225.
 Times for sale and discharge of fireworks.